jnkly/rmbc-dev/sign-in.md

 ---
 title: Signin
-layout: signed-in
+layout: default
 ---

-# Hello, Luke
+# Sign in
-### Welcome to ROTHERHAM.GOV.UK

-How can we help you today?
-- Pay
-- Apply
-- Report
+### To Your Account

+Username

+Password

+Submit